rstudio/shiny/_includes/tutorial/reactivity.md

 })
 </code></pre>

-The transormation of reactive values into outputs is then by assignments to the `output` object.
+The transformation of reactive values into outputs is then by assignments to the `output` object.
 Here is an example of an assignment to an output that depends on both the `datasetInput` reactive function we just defined as well as `input$obs`:

 <pre><code class="r">output$view &lt;- reactiveTable(function() {
    head(datasetInput(), n = input$obs)